VladimirKalachikhin/Galadriel-cache/README.md

 /dev/sdb1 - your SD card

 ## Loader.
 GaladrielCache includes dumb tile loader.
-Create a job file with map_source_name.zoom name and x,y strings as content and place it in loaderjobs/ directory.
+Create a csv job file with map_source_name.zoom as a name and x,y strings as content and place it in loaderjobs/ directory.
 Start loaderSched.php in cli.
 For example:

 navionics_layer.9